nogatco/dotfiles/README.md

 - oomox OR arc theme
 - compton
 - ranger
+- ncmpcpp
+- cava

 #Install
-- Install an arch install with a non-root user and the tools above
+0. Install an arch install with a non-root user and the tools above
-- copy the dotfiles.
-(Paths in the repo are relative to ~/)
-- run `wal -i path/to/your/wallpaper -a 75 -g` where -a sets the urxvt opacity and -g is used for oomox
+1. copy the dotfiles.
+(Paths in the repo are relative to ~/) 2.run `wal -i path/to/your/wallpaper -a 75 -g` where -a sets the urxvt opacity and -g is used for oomox

+# change theme
+The color sheme is completely controlled by pywal, so:

+0. run `wal -i path/to/your/new/wallpaper -a 75 -g`
+1. reload i3 with Super+Shift+R (This is just so polybar restarts.
+You could also just run the scripts/polybar-launcher.sh manually)

 #scripts
 the scripts folder contains: